resema/cheatsheets/cpsa-f.md

    - stability, validity, and importance of all previous points
 2. design cross-cutting concepts
    - designing belongs to the primary tasks
-   - concepts from the basis for conceptual integrity
+   - concepts form the basis for conceptual integrity
    - important contribution to achieve the intrinsic qualities of system
    - cannot be handled by individual building blocks
 3. design structures